gaurelus/epoch-time-api/README.md

 - **Dockerfile**: Used for creating a Docker image of the application.
 - **Terraform Configuration Files**: These files are used to provision the necessary AWS resources.
 - **Deployment Script**: Automates the deployment process and provides the container service IP Address.
-- **Requirements**: The python application libraries installed in the application
+- **Requirements**: The Python application libraries installed in the application

 ## API Details